FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 Offensive Players of the Week

 Jimmy Garoppolo, quarterback, San Francisco.
-For a slumping and gimpy Garoppolo, there has never been a game needed more than Sunday night’s.
+For a slumping and gimpy Garoppolo, Sunday night’s triumph over the Rams was vital.
 In the first half, he connected with the three pass-catchers who are supposed to be the Niners’ long-term cornerstones for a premier offense: a six-yard scoring play to fleet Deebo Samuel, a 44-yard TD to franchise tight end George Kittle, and a two-yard score to the star of the future, Brandon Aiyuk.
 Garoppolo finished 23 of 33 for 268, with the three TDs and no picks, a comforting 124.3 rating.

 Trey Burton, tight end, Indianapolis.
 Played a vital role in three touchdowns for the Colts as they came back from a 21-0 deficit to beat Cincinnati.
 This is the versatile player Frank Reich knew in Philadelphia (remember his “Philly Special” TD pass?), coming to life when the Colts needed him most.
 He took a direct snap to run in a 1-yard TD early in the second quarter, then caught a 10-yard TD from Philip Rivers before halftime.
 You’d have to look hard to see his next contribution: On the winning TD pass in the fourth quarter, Rivers to tight end Jack Doyle, Burton freed space with a legal pick on Bengal defenders, making linebacker Logan Wilson late to cover Doyle.
 Lots of players had more than Burton’s 59 yards on Sunday.
 Not many had the impact.